leondoes/productgrid/README.md

 TODO for now:

 -implement sort by name to product list page
+-style button into a switch
+-add labels to switches

+- floating cart with #s, "addtocard" adds in there
+- drawer modal for cart

 - Homepage
   - Add an AD to the homepage, container with img <a> for link, button, changes on resize, flexbox, div with text